ra1028/VueFlux/README.md

 ### Actions
 This is the proxy for functions of dispatching Action.
 They can have arbitrary operations asynchronous such as request to backend API.
-The type of Action dispatched from Actions' proxied functions is determined by State.
+The type of Action dispatched from Actions' function is determined by State.

 ```swift
 enum CounterAction {